RealA10N/FortniteToolSet/README.md

 - [x] Create a better looking and more detailed "readme" file! :blush:
 - [x] Improve the "ItemShop" script, and create a third version of it.
 (In progress)
   - [x] Create an algorithm that will choose a way to display the items in the final image.
 (Done in update 3.0)
   - [ ] Create a new 4on5 grid to display more then 12 items (3on4 grid) like now.
+  - [ ] Create a feature that determines if an item is making the first appearance in the item shop, and display it differently.
 - [ ] Automate all the scripts, to work automatically and detect updates when needed.